jbossdemocentral/rhpam7-install-demo/README.md

 [Code Ready Containers Red Hat Process Automation Easy Install](https://gitlab.com/redhatdemocentral/rhcs-rhpam-install-demo)

-Intalling on any OpenShift Container Platform (generic)
+Installing on any OpenShift Container Platform (generic)
 -------------------------------------------------------
 This demo can be installed on your own version of OpenShift Container Platform.
 Options and guidance can be found in [openshift support directory README](support/openshift/README.md).